Abdiyasir/Devops-Learning-Terraform/assignment2/README.md

 # Terraform EC2 Deployment with Cloud-Init Assignment

-- This repository shows how I configured a cloud-init file via Terraform to automate an EC2 deployment.
+This repository shows how I configured a cloud-init file via Terraform to automate an EC2 deployment.
+I will be showcasing each step below with screenshots.